marcosortiz/iot-water-tank-workshop/docs/instructions/2-webapp.md

 To see historical data for a given tank, follow these steps:

-1. Go to the web application page, and click the **View Historical Data** button for your given tank.
+1. Go to [http://bit.ly/aws-water-tank-workshop](http://bit.ly/aws-water-tank-workshop) and click the **View Historical Data** button for your given tank.
 2. A modal window will open.
 The app will then fetch the last *15 minutes* of tankLevel metric for the given tank from Amazon CloudWatch and plot it on a chart on the screen.
 3. Whenever new telemetry is published by the tank to AWS IoT Core, since our app is subscribing to that topic, it will receive the updates and refresh the chart every 15 seconds.